datacoves/docs/docs/how-tos/dbt/runtime-errors.md

    ```
 2. Verify package compatibility with the dbt version you are using
 3. Look for conflicting package dependencies
-4. Try removing and reinstalling packages:
+4. Remove and reinstall packages to resolve potential conflicts.
    ```bash
    dbt clean
    dbt deps